Jeff Couturier - Senior Design Engineer / Full-stack Developer

 By combining @starting-style with the new transition-behavior: allow-discrete property, we can now animate elements like this.

-Here's an example with popover (also new!) and modals:
+Here's an example with popover (which is also new!) and modals, using @starting-style and transition-behavior.